ixd-izmir/dm2104s19/assignments/historicalResearch.md

 # Historical research
 ----
-historical research research involving analysis of events that occurred in the remote or -recent- past.
+research involving analysis of events that occurred in the remote or -recent- past.
 ----
 Produce a report (start your booklet layout with these info) collecting all research data found about your han.
 Possible research data: